ejkreboot/practical_hosp_peds/09_Rheumatology.md

 While one does not expect to ever hear "Code ANA Room 525" paged overhead, there are a couple of situations that may arise in patients with rheumatological diseases that require prompt intervention.

-Hemophagocytic lymphohistiocytosis (HLH) arising in a patient with a rheumatologic condition is referred to as "Macrophage Activation Syndrome" (MAS), is potentially fatal, and requires prompt intervention.
+Hemophagocytic lymphohistiocytosis (HLH) arising in a patient with a rheumatologic condition is referred to as "Macrophage Activation Syndrome" (MAS).
+MAS is potentially fatal and requires prompt intervention.
 HLH is reviewed in the Immunology and Allergy chapter.
 In contrast to HLH, MAS can often be treated with steroids alone (possibly with the addition of anakinra, and any other disease modifying agents needed to control the underlying rheumatologic condition).
 However, patients who are very ill, or decompensating despite steroid treatment, should be transitioned to the traditional HLH-94 protocol (or a clinical trial protocol if available at your institution).
 The HLH-94 protocol combines etoposide and cyclo**sporine** with intrathecal methotrexate and hydrocortisone if there are CNS symptoms.
 While diagnosis and treatment of HLH/MAS would be carried out with help from a rheumatologist, immunologist, and/or hematologist/oncologist, a high index of suspicion must be maintained for MAS in patients with a rheumatologic diagnosis presenting with fever, splenomegaly, CNS symptoms, and/or cytopenias.
 In this context, prompt acquisition of additional  laboratory evaluations (e.g. ferritin, and triglyceride levels, soluble IL2Ra/CD25 and NK cell function) and/or involvement of specialists will ensure efficient diagnosis and treatment.
 Note that IL2Ra/CD25 and NK cell function assays will take a while to come back, and therapy should not be delayed for deteriorating patients exhibiting other features consistent with HLH/MAS while waiting for those results.

 Secondly, patients with rheumatologic conditions may be taking immunosuppressive agents.
 In such patients presenting with fever and an absolute neutrophil count <500, a blood culture should be drawn and broad spectrum antibiotics initiated within 60 minutes of presentation.
 Needless to say, patients with higher ANCs who are ill appearing also require prompt diagnostic and therapeutic interventions.
 While such patients typically present to the emergency department, this situation could arise in hospitalized patients during the course of their admission, so ongoing vigilance is indicated.
 These patients do not differ from any other patient with iatrogenic neutropenia and fever, however it is important to maintain awareness that this patient population may be neutropenic.